wp-plugins/dynamic-headers/readme.txt

 -  Ability to add links to your header images.
 -  WordPress MU Compatible
 -  Theme developer friendly with several template tags and functions for custom themes.

+**Important Upgrade Note:** If upgrading from Dynamic Headers 2.7 or lower: The image folder has moved.
+You will need to create the directory `/wp-content/header-images/` and make it writable.
+You will need to backup `/wp-content/plugins/dynamic-headers/header-images/` and move your header files to the new directory before upgrading.

 == Installation ==